Skip to content

 When working with Git most teams use one of two different workflows depending on their preference.

-Though FBW is the simpler of the two, it should be used by teams that are confident whenever they change the master branch it still remains ready for production (Master is always shippable).
+Though FBW is the simpler of the two, it should be used by teams that are confident whenever they change the main branch it still remains ready for production (main is always shippable).

 Gitflow is useful for teams that like the space to combine multiple features, or are working on a large feature, before then shipping to production.